The 27th Editorial Board of the Helvidius Group brings together a variety of intellectual strengths and academic disciplines.

 27th Editorial Board

 Robert Baldwin is a junior in Columbia College, majoring in Economics-Philosophy and concentrating in Statistics.
 He is from Houston, Texas, and enjoys exploring new parts of New York City, running in Riverside Park, and playing the guitar.
 This summer, he will be interning at Goldman Sachs in their Global Investment Research division.

 Chris Meyer is a junior from Connecticut in the College, studying History and Political Science.
 His interests include post-Enlightenment political philosophy, academic colonial North America, and international relations.
 Chris is also involved in debate and journalism on campus.
 He will be interning at The Blackstone Group this summer.

 Lead Senior Editor

 Matthew Michaelides is a junior in Columbia College from Houston, TX majoring in Political Science and concentrating in Economics and Latin American and Caribbean Studies.
-He has experience studying Russian foreign policy and has published articles in the Journal of Undergraduate International Studies, the Columbia Political Review, and the Journal of Political Risk (forthcoming) on the topic.
+He has experience studying Russian foreign policy and has published articles in the Journal of Undergraduate International Studies, the Columbia Political Review, and the Journal of Political Risk on the topic.
 This summer, he will be participating in an advanced Portuguese language study in Rio de Janeiro, Brazil funded by a grant from the U.S. Department of Education.
-He hopes to pursue a PhD in Political Science following his graduation from Columbia.

 Maria Laposata is a junior studying Economics in Columbia College.
 She hails from Nashville by way of Boston.
 Maria enjoys hot yoga, pilates, rock climbing, and finding new, delicious recipes.
 This summer she will be interning as a Private Client Associate with AllianceBernstein, before heading off to Paris to study Economics at The Sorbonne for the fall semester.